Poppy Cannon

-Poppy Cannon (August 2, 1905 – April 1, 1975) was a South African-born American author, who at various times the food editor of the Ladies Home Journal and House Beautiful, and the author of several 1950s cookbooks.
+Poppy Cannon (August 2, 1905 – April 1, 1975) was a South African-born American author, at various times the food editor of the Ladies Home Journal and House Beautiful, and the author of several 1950s cookbooks.
 She was an early proponent of convenience food: her books included The Can Opener Cookbook (1951) and The Bride's Cookbook (1954).
 Other books included The President's Cookbook: Practical Recipes from George Washington to the Present (1968).